 Price: £50 / $59.99 USD

-If you’re unfamiliar with Doom at this point first off, where have you been for the past 20 or so years?
+If you’re unfamiliar with Doom at this point, first off, where have you been for the past 20 or so years?
 But if you don’t know, Doom is considered the original first-person shooter that recently went through an excellent reboot in 2016, after Doom 3 all but killed the series.
-Doom Eternal is a direct continuation of Doom 2016, but there is enough of a space between the two titles that you don’t have to play Doom 2016 to enjoy the follow-up.
+Doom Eternal is a direct continuation of Doom 2016, but there is enough space between the two titles that you don’t have to play Doom 2016 to enjoy the follow-up.

 Doom Eternal takes the foundation established in Doom 2016 and expands upon it in satisfying and bloody glorious ways.
-This means some of the issues I had with Doom 2016, such as once you got the Super Shotgun there was no reason to use any of the other weapons.
+This means some of the issues I had with Doom 2016, such as once you got the Super Shotgun, there was no reason to use any of the other weapons.
 While you had access to hand grenades, they were pretty much useless.
-Gameplay that had no real depth to the combat which made each encounter lose its punch as you made your way through the surface of Mars and Hell.
+Gameplay that had no real depth to the combat, which made each encounter lose its punch as you made your way through the surface of Mars and Hell.

-The way the multiplayer works is you have one player in the shoes of the Doom Slayer with full access to all of his abilities, weapons, and mods vs two other players in the shoes of powerful demons that can summon mobs.
-To win you must kill the opposing team.
-Right now I would say that the demons have an advantage over the Doom Slayer because not only can they respawn if the other demon is still alive.
+The way the multiplayer works is you have one player in the shoes of the Doom Slayer with full access to all of his abilities, weapons, and mods vs. two other players in the shoes of powerful demons that can summon mobs.
+To win, you must kill the opposing team.
+Right now, I would say that the demons have an advantage over the Doom Slayer because not only can they respawn if the other demon is still alive.
 They also can attack the Doom Slayer from multiple angles while also having mobs that can distract and kill the Doom Slayer without the player-controlled demons even needing to intervene.
-That said it’s not impossible to win as the Slayer but it does require more skill on the Slayer player’s part to win but when you do it’s brilliant.
+That said, it’s not impossible to win as the Slayer, but it does require more skill on the Slayer player’s part to win, but when you do, it’s brilliant.

 Rip and tear until it’s done in what is by far the best 1st person shooter out right now. id Software took all the good bits from Doom 2016 and expanded on them in the most glorious way possible.
 A must-play shooter of this generation.